-- Design shortcomings – ie the baby's too big or mum's pelvis is too small
+- Design shortcomings – ie the baby is too big or the mother's pelvis is too small

-If your labour's going slowly, try to stay calm: rather cruelly, fear and anxiety cause an increase in adrenalin, which relaxes the womb, and a decrease in oxytocin, the hormone that causes contractions.
+If your labour's going slowly, try to stay calm: rather cruelly, fear and anxiety cause an increase in adrenaline, which relaxes the womb, and a decrease in oxytocin, the hormone that causes contractions.

-Where weak contractions are the cause your midwife might suggest an artificial rupture of membranes if your waters haven't already broken.
+Where weak contractions are the cause your midwife might suggest breaking your waters.
 You may also be offered an intravenous Syntocinon drip – this is artificial oxytocin to stimulate the uterus and increase and strengthen your contractions.

 Subsequent stronger contractions can also help to turn a baby into the right position.